rit-sse/rapdev12/README.markdown

 BioGrid is a fishtank-style game where creatures strive to live in a hostile world.
 Write JavaScript to build your very own creature -- the success of your creature depends on the quality of your code.

+## Want to Help? ##

+We are looking for some help to get many of the features that did not get done over the original Rapid Development Weekend.
+If you want to help contact mrm9084@rit.edu and we will help get you started with what is currently going on.

 ## Getting Started ##

-If you're using Windows, you **should** install Visual Studio so you can build the native extensions for some Node.js modules.
+If you what to get started here is how you get the program downloaded and start runningIf you're using Windows, you **should** install Visual Studio so you can build the native extensions for some Node.js modules.

 1. Install [Node.js][1] (Available for Windows, Mac OS X, and Linux)
 2. Clone this repository